jesshill/Onish_lab/protocols/Transgenics_Microinjection_Crosses/SapTrap Assembly for CRISPR vectors (modified).md

 ## ﻿**SapTrap Assembly for CRISPR vectors (modified from the paper)**

-Note: this protocol is adapted from Schwartz and Jorgensen 2016, transformation protocol adapted from Alisa Shaw
+CRISPR protocol is adapted from Schwartz and Jorgensen 2016

+transformation protocol adapted from Alisa Shaw

 **Reference the paper for full protocol:** Schwartz ML, Jorgensen EM.
 SapTrap, a Toolkit for High-Throughput CRISPR/Cas9 Gene Modification in Caenorhabditis elegans.
 Genetics.
 2016 Apr;202(4):1277-88. doi: 10.1534/genetics.115.184275.
 Epub 2016 Feb 2.
 PMID: 26837755; PMCID: PMC4905529.